 When I agreed to make brunch for my sons’ football team, I knew I would be going through enormous amounts of food.
 Since I would be cooking bacon in our hotel condo, creativity was key, so I brainstormed the possibility of cooking it in the oven ahead of time and reheating it.

 Cooking bacon in the oven is a wonderful way to avoid the splatter and mess that comes from frying it on the stove.
 Since the grease drips right through to the cookie pan underneath, I recommend layering your cookie sheets with parchment paper or tin foil for easy clean up.
 The grease will drip onto the tin foil and you can just crumple it up and throw it away.
-Put a bit of tin foil on top to avoid splatter, but remove it at the end for further crisping.
+Put a bit of tin foil on top to avoid splatter, but remove it at the very end for further crisping.

 Since we were cooking bacon in bulk, I didn’t bother cutting any of it in half.
 If you are only cooking for your family, a wonderful tip is to cut your package in half before you even open it.
 Yes, that’s right, cut right through the plastic.
 Then use one half, wrap the other half immediately and put it right back in the fridge.
 It makes for smaller pieces, but more even cooking.